con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 With snare unfailing, most victorious,
 The snatcher ever great, the vajra snare,
-The vajra hook, the snare of true greatness.[^66-1]
+The vajra hook, the snare of excellence.[^66-1]

 [^66-1]: A number of names in this verse correspond to well-known deities: Amoghapāśa (translated as 'with snare unfailing') is a form of Lokeśvara, while Vajrapāśa (translated as 'the vajra snare') and Vajrāṅkuśa (translated as 'the vajra hook') are found as door-keepers in a number of *maṇḍala*s.

+This concludes twenty-four verses and three quarters showing the wisdom of the immaculate *dharmadhātu*.

 ## 7. The mirror-like wisdom
-He is terrific, Vajrabhairava, (66)
+Called Vajrabhairava, he is terrific, (66)

 Six-faced, the king of anger,[^67-1] hideous,